alba-lang/lang-spec/sphinx/src/compilation/index.rst

     author.package.name

-where ``author.package`` uniquely indentifies the package.
+where ``author.package`` uniquely identifies the package.
 The author has to be a valid github user and the package is the name of the repository.

 Package dependencies and module dependencies have to be noncircular.
 The *alba*